yxlin/yxlin.github.io/_docs/basics/leastsq.md

 nsim <- 1e4
 ```

-Then, I removed the problematic trials, storing their indices into the "bad" object.
+Then, I removed the outlier trials, storing their indices into the "bad" object.
 I designated NA to those process suppassing the assumed upper time limit (i.e., tmax).
-I also designated 0 and 1, respectively, to the procoesses that result in hitting lower
+I also designated 0 and 1, respectively, to the processes that result in hitting lower
 and upper boundaries.
 Thus, the line with, "pred_R == 1", was to extract the
 indices for the simulated trials hitting the upper boundary.